Attention 2020 Travelers! Enrollments received by March 15 get a $200 discount.

 Travel to the colossal Rhine Falls at Schaffhausen.
 Goethe described the spectacle of the mighty river plunging from a height of 70 feet as "the source of the Ocean."

-From Schaffhausen, board a river steamer which wafts you serenely along one of the loveliest stretches of the Rhine to Stein.
+Board a river boat that will waft you serenely from Switzerland to Germany along one of the loveliest stretches of the Rhine River.

 Discover one of Switzerland's most picturesque medieval towns, set at the foot of a wooded hill crowned by a castle.
 Along streets like the Hauptgasse and the Rathausplatz you'll see an unrivaled ensemble of half-timbered houses with oriel windows and elaborate frescoes, each with its own theme.
 Flowering window boxes and bubbling fountains add to the overall charm.

 Proceed to the shores of Lake Constance, one of Europe's largest lakes, known as the Bodensee in these parts.

 Follow a splendid scenic route today into fantasyland to visit the dream castles built by Bavaria's "mad" King Ludwig II.